myConsciousness/myConsciousness/README.md

 > Shinya Kato 🤯 @shinyakato.dev 2023-09-26T05:05:40.870Z
 >
 > deck.blue already supports #hashtags, but you must post from the latest deck.blue to activate hashtags in your text :)

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-09-26T01:40:32.735Z
->
-> As Paul clarified, in deck.blue there will be a clear distinction between facet tags and post tags, so we would add a new field for inputing tags about the post besides facet tags :)

-bsky.app/profile/pfra...

----

-> Shinya Kato 🤯 @shinyakato.dev 2023-09-26T01:27:51.436Z
->
-> The hashtag feature is coming soon to deck.blue. @deck.blue is actively preparing for its release :)

----
 <!-- MY-BSKY_TIMELINE:END -->